tiagoprn/devops/ansible-playbooks/ubuntu/18.04/server/k3s/README.md

 provisionate the server.
 Do not use this with the `monitoring-and-traefik/`, since they will conflict with each other.

+**IMPORTANT: with k3s up, the machine resources will be around 1GB RAM.
+So, it is recommended a machine with 2GB+ RAM to comfortably run k3s with some applications.**

 # How to validate k3s is working, deploying a static server:
 (see the explanation [here](https://fedoramagazine.org/kubernetes-on-fedora-iot-with-k3s/))